Fun fact: the Vatican Gardens cover over 50% of the surface of Vatican City, which is the smallest state in the world!

 The queues at the entrance to the Vatican Museums can be absolutely endless: you may have to wait 3 or 4 hours if not more, especially during the high season and the school holidays.

-Captain Ulysses can only recommend that you opt for skip-the-line tickets: they’re well worth it!
+Captain Ulysses can only recommend that you opt for a skip-the-line ticket : trust his experience, it’s worth it!

-Find out more: skip-the-line for the Vatican Museums
+More info: skip-the-line ticket for the Vatican Museums

 ✈️ Flights and trains: to book your flights to Rome, Captain Ulysses warmly recommends Skyscanner.
 You’ll be able to compare countless offers to find the best deal.
 If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.